Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/update.md

 ##### !question

-Which status code should be used if response is returned with an empty response body?
+Which status code should be used if a response is returned with an empty response body?

 ##### !end-question